Wide-grip Barbell Shrug

 - 1

-Stand tall with your feet shoulder-width apart, holding a barbell with a wide grip in front of your thighs.
+Stand tall with your feet shoulder-width apart, holding a barbell in front of you with an overhand, wide grip.

 - 2